 Deconstructed by the Unconquered Sun in Exalted.
 He's pure in four different ways that don't interact well, and deals with the stress by hanging out playing the Games of Divinity for, oh...about the last two thousand years.

 While Warhammer tends to subvert these kinds of characters whenever they can, the High Elf Everqueen seems relatively immune.
-Helps being Friend to All Living Things, and she's so pure her very presence dissolves demons and dark magics.
-Naturally she tends to be a Distressed Damsel.
+Helps being Friend to All Living Things, and she's so pure her very presence dissolves daemons and dark magics.
+The powers of the Everqueen come directly from the elven Mother Goddess Isha, so in a very real sense the Everqueen is the living avatar of a fragment of a divinity.

 The Grey Knights Chapter subjects its recruits to the equivalent of 666 Mind Rapes as part of their training, then erases their personalities at the end of it, on top of the nightmarish training regimes of a Space Marine, ensuring their complete incorruptibility.
 For the whole millenia-long history of their chapter not a single Grey Knight has ever fallen to Chaos, despite this being a setting where reading the wrong book or talking to the wrong person leaves one open to Chaos taint.
 Supposedly their purity and piety is so extreme that demons find it physically painful to even get near them (apart from the physical pain caused by the boltguns and flamethrowers, that is).